by The Culinistas

 Steer Clear of Single Use

 Try to limit the amount of single use plastics you’re using day to day.
 Instead of plastic wrap, try beeswax paper and swap out regular parchment paper for the compostable variety.
 Lots of products come in pretty packaging that can be repurposed, even if it means tearing off a label or two, so keep an eye out for jars, boxes, and other containers that could be turned into storage.
+Invest in a good set of glass containers to carry your lunch and snacks day to day.

 Invest in reusable bags.
 Whether it be for shopping or storing produce.
 Not only are they more visually appealing (and washing machine safe!), due to the newly enacted NYC plastic ban they’re a money saver.